mketiku/kola_costume_inventory/README.md

 # KOLA
-Kola is an Inventory Management application to assist with cataloguing costumes, props and accessories by the Costume Shop for the Theater department.
+Kola is an Inventory Management application built to assist with cataloguing costumes, props and accessories by the Costume Shop for the Theater department.

 ### About
 ___